 Figure 6.
 Community variability and forecast of the community state in the southern California Current.
 The shared biology trend (blue line, with 95% credible intervals) derived from biology-BEUTI model fit to subset of data (1981–2018) is shown along with the trend forecast for 2018 (circle, with 95% credible intervals).
 See S7 Fig. for model loadings.

+Figure 7.
+Forecasts and model estimates of the ‘true’ community state in the southern and central California Current in years 2008—2018 (circle, with 95% credible intervals).

-Overall, the model forecast skill of individual species parameters was moderate to high for half of the species included in the biology-BEUTI model (S3 Table, S9 Fig.).
+Overall, the model forecast skill of individual species parameters was moderate to high for half of the species included in the biology-BEUTI model (S3 Table, S8 Fig.).
 It is important to emphasize that the source of variability in predictions for each of the original time series is a mixture of the magnitude and uncertainty around the trends and loadings (xt, Z), and the magnitude and uncertainty in the estimated covariates (b).
-On the one hand, the time series associated with the highest predictive skill (i.e., lowest prediction errors) included seabird reproductive success (Common murre Uria aalge, Cassin’s auklet Ptychoramphus aleuticus) and the abundance of juvenile Pacific sanddab Citharichthys sordidus, juvenile halfbanded rockfish Sebastes semicinctus, market squid, and several ichthyoplankton species (S3 Table, S9 Fig.).
+On the one hand, the time series associated with the highest predictive skill (i.e., lowest prediction errors) included seabird reproductive success (common murre, Cassin’s auklet) and the abundance of juvenile Pacific sanddab Citharichthys sordidus, juvenile halfbanded rockfish Sebastes semicinctus, market squid, and several ichthyoplankton species (S3 Table, S8 Fig.).
 On the other hand, forecast skill was lowest (i.e., highest prediction errors) for the abundance of some juvenile rockfishes (chilipepper Sebastes goodei and widow rockfish Sebastes entomelas) and larval fishes (northern anchovy, mesopelagics), which is likely attributed to a lag or mismatch in the timing of the climate-biology relationships.
 These patterns in forecast skill are similar to those based on the biology-CUTI, -SST, and -ILD models (S3 Table).
-Lastly, the uncertainty around model predictions of species parameters appears to be driven more by the precision of the model coefficients than by the loadings on the community trend (e.g., S10 Fig.).
+Lastly, the uncertainty around model predictions of species parameters appears to be driven more by the precision of the model coefficients than by the loadings on the community trend (e.g., S9 Fig.).

 Discussion

 We applied a novel set of statistical tools to data from the southern and central regions of the CCE to document the community response to climate perturbations over the past six decades and to create near-term forecasts of community state.
 Our analysis detected a community response to the 2014-2016 northeast Pacific marine heatwave; however, it did not exceed normal variability within the study timeframe or result in a shift to a novel community state, based on the biological time series investigated here.
 We identified relationships between community state and multiple climate variables, with nitrate flux through the base of the mixed layer having the strongest correspondence with individual species time series and the shared trend in community variability.
 Moreover, we demonstrated skill in creating simultaneous one-year lead time forecasts of species responses and community state.

+Long-term changes in community state